bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 # mzIdentMLViewer

-This is an interactive web visualisation plug-in for the [mzIdentML](http://www.psidev.info/mzidentml) file within the [Galaxy bioinformatics platform](https://galaxyproject.org).
-We strongly recommend to use galaxy tool with your workflows prior using visualisation plugin, as it will facilitate instant visualisation of the file.
+This is an interactive web visualisation plug-in for the [mzIdentML](http://www.psidev.info/mzidentml) file within the [Galaxy bioinformatics platform](https://galaxyproject.org).Here, we have a galaxy tool called "mzIdentMLToJSON" which generate temporary files to speed up data loading for visualisation plugin.
+Although it is optional to use, We strongly recommend to use the galaxy tool with your workflows prior using visualisation plugin for instant visualisation of the file.

 ## Installation